 Our lawyers are handling baby powder lawsuits in all 50 states.
 The talcum powder lawsuits against Johnson & Johnson have been ongoing for years.
 The lawsuits allege that prolonged use of talcum powder (or “talc”), the active ingredient in products such as Baby Powder and Shower to Shower, can cause ovarian cancer in some women.

-This page provides a J&J talc power litigation update and discusses how the upcoming bankruptcy ruling impacts the ultimate settlement amounts in these ovarian cancer lawsuits.
+This page provides a J&J talc power litigation update and discusses what the settlement amounts in these ovarian cancer lawsuits will be for victims.

-Below are the latest talc powder lawsuit news and updates and what you can do to bring a claim in 2024.
+Below are the latest talc powder lawsuit news updates and information on how to bring a claim in 2024.

 Has the deadline passed for you to file a talcum powder lawsuit?
-Many who assume the statute of limitations has passed to sue Johnson & Johnson are wrong.
+Many who assume the statute of limitations has passed to sue Johnson & Johnson may be wrong.
+But as we write this in September 2024, this settlement is about to close out.
+We are still signing up new clients but this may not last much longer.
 Call us today at 800-553-8082 or get a free and quick case review online.

 Latest News on J&J Talc Powder Lawsuit Update 2024